FagnerAureliano/consulta-materiais/README.md

 ## Push the image to registry (Harbor)

-This guide provides a step-by-step walkthrough for logging into a Harbor registry and pushing a Docker image.
-The commands are specific to the Harbor instance at registry.ccarj.intraer.
+Now a walkthrough for logging into a Harbor registry and pushing a Docker image.
+The commands are specific to the Harbor instance in Registry.ccarj.intraer.

 ### Prerequisites